-There is no official telephone support for free services such as Outlook.com, Hotmail, Yahoo!, Gmail, or many, many others.
+There is no official telephone support for the majority of free services.

 There just isn’t.
-It’s part of the “cost” of being a free service.
-Hiring actual live human beings to answer the telephone when you call is much too expensive.
+It’s part of the “cost” of using a free service.
+Hiring live human beings to answer the telephone is much too expensive.
 If they hired customer service reps, your email wouldn’t be free.

-That cost should be a clue as to what you might find if you do search for a support phone number.
+That cost should be a clue as to what you find when you search for a support phone number.

-I did a Google search for “outlook.com support phone number” and got some very interesting results.
+Some time ago, I did a Google search for “outlook.com support phone number”, and got some very interesting results.

 At the top was an ad.
-This was paid by a company wanting to appear here when you search for terms related to outlook.com support.
+A company paid to appear first in searches related to outlook.com support.

-It was followed by what’s referred to as the “organic” or “real” search results.
+It was followed by what’s referred to as “organic” or “real” search results.

-First were two entries to Microsoft support web pages – totally legitimate, and ultimately unhelpful, since Microsoft provides no phone support for Outlook.com.
+First were two entries to Microsoft support webpages: totally legitimate, but ultimately unhelpful, since Microsoft provides no phone support for Outlook.com.

 The next entry happens to be my own Ask Leo! article about contacting Outlook.com customer service.
 (Spoiler: there is no phone support.)

-However, four of the remaining five entries appear to offer actual phone numbers you can call for Outlook.com phone support.
+However, four of the remaining five entries on the first page of search results appear to offer phone numbers you can call for Outlook.com phone support.

 What’s up with that?